-The Lakewatch program is made possible through the Lakewatch Chairs, Théo Charette and Ron Zurawell, and the volunteers.
-Shawn Wasel was the main volunteer for Skeleton Lake.
-He supplied the watercraft and made sampling possible through the dedication of his time.
-Our summer field technicians and volunteer coordinators, Megan Mclean and Amanda Krowski, were valuable additions and contributors to this year's program.
-Numerous Alberta Environment staff also contributed to successful completion of the 2006 program.
-Project Technical Coordinator, Shelley Manchur was instrumental in planning and organizing the field program.
-Technologists, Mike Bilyk, Brian Jackson and John Willis were involved in the logistics planning and training aspects of the program.
-Doreen LeClair was responsible for data management.
-Théo Charette (ALMS Director) was responsible for program administration and planning.
-Théo Charette, Ron Zurawell (Limnologist, AENV), and Lori Neufeld (ALMS Director) prepared the original reports, which were updated with summer 2006 data by Zofia Taranu, Jesse Vermaire and Erika Brown.
-Alberta Environment and Lakeland Industry and Community Association (LICA) financially supported the Lakewatch program.
+The Lakewatch program is made possible through the dedication of its volunteers and Lakewatch Chairs, Théo Charette and Ron Zurawell.
+We would like to thank Dustin Sherman, Peter Sherman, and Don Johnston for their efforts in collecting data in 2008.
+We would also like to thank Lisa Brodziak and Sophie Damlencour who were summer interns with ALMS in 2008.
+Project Technical Coordinator, Jill Anderson was instrumental in planning and organizing the field program.
+Technologists, Shelley Manchur, Mike Bilyk, Brian Jackson and John Willis were involved in the logistics planning and training aspects of the program.
+Doreen LeClair and Chris Rickard were responsible for data management.
+Théo Charette (ALMS President) and Jill Anderson (Program Manager) were responsible for program administration and planning.
+Théo Charette, Ron Zurawell (Limnologist, AENV), and Lori Nuefeld prepared the original report, which was updated by Sarah Lord for the 2008 report.
+Alberta Environment and the Beaver River Watershed Alliance (BRWA) were major sponsors of the Lakewatch program.